Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Related Work

-Clustering problems under Stochastic Block Models (SBMs) have also witnessed fruitful progress on understanding convex relaxation methods; see \citet{abbe2016recent} for a survey and further references.
-Much work has been done on exact recovery guarantees for SDP relaxations of SBMs \citep{krivelevich2006coloring,oymak2011finding,ames2014convex,chen2012sparseclustering,amini2018semidefinite}.
-A more recent line of work establishes approximate recovery guarantees of the SDPs \citep{Guedon2015,MontanariSen16} in the low SNR regime.
-Particularly relevant to us is the work by \citet{fei2017exponential}, who also establish exponentially decaying error bounds.
-Despite the apparent similarity in the forms of the error bounds, our results require very different analytical techniques, due to the fundamental difference between the geometric and probabilistic structures of SBMs and SGMMs; moreover, our results reveal the more subtle hidden integrality property of SDP relaxations, which we believe holds more broadly beyond specific models like SBMs and SGMMs.
+In the last decade, the related Stochastic Block Model (SBM) has also witnessed significant progress on understanding convex relaxation methods; see \cite{abbe2016recent,li2018convex} for a comprehensive survey.
+In particular, much work has been done on exact recovery guarantees for SDP relaxations of SBM \cite{krivelevich2006coloring,ames2014convex,chen2012sparseclustering,amini2018semidefinite}.
+A more recent line of work establishes approximate recovery guarantees of the SDPs \cite{Guedon2015,MontanariSen16} in the low-SNR regime.
+Particularly relevant to us is the work in \cite{fei2017exponential,fei2019SBM,fei2019achieving}, who also establish exponentially decaying error bounds.
+Interestingly, these results also highlight a so-called ``local-to-global amplification'' phenomenon \cite{abbe2016recent,abbe2015general,abbe2016exact}, which is related to what we discussed in Section~\ref{sec:global_to_local}.
+Despite the apparent similarity, however, our results on SGMM require very different analytical techniques, due to the fundamental difference between the geometric and probabilistic structures of SGMM and SBM.
+Moreover, our results establish a general hidden integrality property of SDP relaxations, which we believe holds more broadly beyond specific models like SBM and SGMM.

-\section{Models and algorithms}
+\section{Models and Algorithms}

-In this section, we formally set up the clustering problem under SGMMs and describe our SDP relaxation approach.
+In this section, we formally set up the clustering problem under SGMM and describe our SDP relaxation approach.